 when the target audience of the EA binaries is small or heavily focused on the project, and the high visibility of a GA release is not yet desired; or

 when preview features are somehow pervasive and thus difficult to factor as separately packaged APIs, isolated language features, or discrete VM mechanisms.

 A different way to include disabled features in a GA release is to hide them behind existing flags for conditional behavior.
 These include -Xlint:future in javac and -Xfuture in HotSpot.
 Alternatively, source code which uses an preview language feature could have an annotation on the class or method declaration to indicate that

 javac should enable the preview feature automatically.
 (One benefit of this local, source-driven scheme is that the annotation could denote which Java SE release included the preview feature.
 Later versions of

 javac would refuse to compile the code, avoiding the problem where the feature's semantics, but not syntax, changed after preview and would thus "silently" modify the meaning of the code.)

 Risks and Assumptions

-Under the six-month cadence, a language or VM feature which "misses the train" has only a short wait before the chance to catch the next one.
-The decision to preview a language or VM feature means including the feature in the stabilization branch, so the train has been caught, yet the final and permanent feature is not truly on board.
+Under the six-month cadence, a language, VM, or API feature which "misses the train" has only a short wait before the chance to catch the next one.
+The decision to preview a feature means including the feature in the stabilization branch, so the train has been caught, so to speak, yet the final and permanent feature is not truly "on board".
 This could cause confusion.
 Worse, it might tempt a feature owner who is in danger of missing the train to label their feature as a preview in order to catch it.